Protestantism in the United States

-Protestantism is the largest grouping of Christians in the United States, with its combined denominations collectively comprising about 43% of the country's population (or 141 million people) in 2019.
+Protestantism is the largest grouping of Christians in the United States, with its combined denominations comprising about 43% of the country's population (or 141 million people) in 2019.
 Other estimates suggest that 48.5% of the U.S. population (or 157 million people) is Protestant.
-Simultaneously, this corresponds to around 20% of the world's total Protestant population.
-The U.S. contains the largest Protestant population of any country in the world.
+This is the largest Protestant population of any country, around 20% of the world's total Protestant population.
 Baptists comprise about one-third of American Protestants.
 The Southern Baptist Convention is the largest single Protestant denomination in the U.S., comprising one-tenth of American Protestants.
 Twelve of the original Thirteen Colonies were Protestant, with only Maryland having a sizable Catholic population due to Lord Baltimore's religious tolerance.

 The country's history is often traced back to the Pilgrim Fathers whose Brownist beliefs motivated their move from England to the New World.
-These English Dissenters, who also happened to be Puritans—and therefore Calvinists—, were first to settle in what was to become the Plymouth Colony.
+These English Dissenters, who also happened to be Puritans—and therefore Calvinists—were first to settle in what was to become the Plymouth Colony.
 America's Calvinist heritage is often underlined by various experts, researchers and authors, prompting some to declare that the United States was "founded on Calvinism", while also underlining its exceptional foundation as a Protestant majority nation.
 American Protestantism has been diverse from the very beginning with large numbers of early immigrants being Anglican, various Reformed, Lutheran, and Anabaptist.
 In the next centuries, it diversified even more with the Great Awakenings throughout the country.

 Protestants are divided into many different denominations, which are generally classified as either "mainline" or "evangelical", although some may not fit easily into either category.
 Some historically African-American denominations are also classified as Black churches.
 Protestantism had undergone an unprecedented development on American soil, diversifying into multiple branches, denominations, several interdenominational and related movements, as well as many other developments.
 All have since expanded on a worldwide scale mainly through missionary work.

 Statistics

-The map above shows plurality religious denomination by state as of 2014.
-In 43 out of the 50 states, Protestantism took a plurality of the state's population.
+The map above shows plurality religious denomination by state as of 2023 to 2024.
+In 35 out of the 50 states, Protestantism took a plurality of the state's population.